enneacents

 9 Motivations

-Type 1: The desire to have integrity and wholeness, to be correct
+Type 1: to have integrity and wholeness, to be correct

-Type 2: The desire to be loved, liked, and appreciated
+Type 2: to be loved, liked, and appreciated

-Type 3: The desire to be valuable and have success
+Type 3: to be valuable and have success

-Type 4: The desire to be oneself and authentic, to find meaning
+Type 4: to be oneself and authentic, to find meaning

-Type 6: The desire to be secure, safe, and supported
+Type 6: to be secure, safe, and supported

-Type 7: The desire to be happy and satisfied, to experience pleasure
+Type 7: to be happy and satisfied, to experience pleasure

-Type 8: The desire to protect oneself, to be strong and independent
+Type 8: to protect oneself, to be strong and independent

-Type 9: The desire to be at peace and experience harmony
+Type 9: to be at peace and experience harmony

 Essence

-From the time we are born, we develop coping skills to help deal with conflict and frustration.
-Added to genetic predisposition, they contribute to the manifestation of our personality type.
+From the time we are born, we develop coping skills to handle conflict and frustration.
+Combined with our genetic predispositions, these shape our personality type.

-Our "personality" can help us cope.
-It also has the potential for disservice, moving us away from the true, foundational nature of our being, from our inner Essence.
-We can forget the core of who we are.
+Our personality can help us cope — but it can also move us away from our true, foundational nature, our inner Essence.
+We sometimes forget the core of who we are.

 Reactions to learning your E-type

-You might feel unexpected emotions when you hear about your Enneagram type.
+You might feel unexpected emotions when you learn about your Enneagram type.

-Maybe you used to think that everyone experienced the world the way you do and are surprised to learn differently.
+Maybe you thought everyone experienced the world the way you do — and discovering differently can be surprising.

-You might feel relieved to understand an explanation for the way you operate within the world.
-It can be a great comfort to learn that there are others who see things the same way you do, that you are not alone.
+You might feel relieved to understand why you operate the way you do.
+It can be comforting to know that there are others who see the world similarly, and you are not alone.

-Remember that you are on a PATH away from and out of ineffective patterns, and a move toward liberation - tapping into resources that you didn't know were there.
+Remember that you are on a PATH away from ineffective patterns, and a move toward liberation - accessing resources you didn't know were there.

-Whatever your reactions may be, I send you mounds of positivity as you move along your path of self discovery.
+Whatever your reactions, know that I send you mounds of positivity as you continue your journey of self discovery.

 Verbally processing what you learn

-Learning one’s own Enneagram type can bring up deep memories about how personality has impacted you over the years, and feelings about how it is impacting you currently.
+Learning your Enneagram type can bring up deep memories and strong feelings about how personality has impacted you over the years — and how it affects you now.

-You might find it important to process that by talking to someone - a coach, therapist, family member, spouse, close friend, etc.
+It can be important to process your insights by talking to someone — a coach, therapist, family member, spouse, or close friend.

 Please reach out and talk to someone!